Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of cacti

-\autoref{cn_nin_b0} and \autoref{m2_m3_nin_b0} imply that a cactus that is not $MC$-free is not in $B_0$.
-The following theorem gives a characterization of the cacti in $B_{0}$ by showing that the converse is also true.
+Since $C_r$, for any $r\geqslant 4$, $M_2$ and $M_3$ are not in $B_0$, a cactus that is not $MC$-free is not in $B_0$.
+The next theorem shows that the converse is also true.
+Its constructive proof is based on \autoref{alg: b0 cactus}.

-\begin{theorem} Let $G$ be a cactus.
-Then $G$ is in $B_{0}$ if and only if $G$ is $MC$-free. \end{theorem} \begin{proof} The necessary condition follows from \autoref{cn_nin_b0} and \autoref{m2_m3_nin_b0}.
-The sufficient condition is proven by construction.
-Towards that end we show that \autoref{alg: b0 cactus} correctly constructs a $B_0$-EPG representation of an $MC$-free cactus $G$.
+\begin{theoremMy} A cactus $G$ is in $B_{0}$ if and only if $G$ is $MC$-free. \end{theoremMy} \begin{proof} As mentioned in \autoref{sec:cacti_B_0} a graph which is not $MC$-free is not in $B_0$.
+The sufficient condition of \autoref{B_0_cactus:theo} is proven by construction, more precisely, by showing that \autoref{alg: b0 cactus} correctly constructs a $B_0$-EPG representation of an $MC$-free cactus $G$.

 Notice that if $G$ contains any cycles, then those are triangles.
 Furthermore notice that if the vertex set $\{v_{1},v_{2},v_{3}\}$ induces a triangle in $G$, then there is no vertex $v_{4} \in V(G)\setminus \{v_1,v_2,v_3\}$ adjacent to at least two (assume w.l.o.g.\ $v_{1}$ and $v_{2}$) vertices of $\{v_{1},v_{2},v_{3}\}$, because otherwise the simple cycles $\{ v_{1},v_{2},v_{3}\}$ and $\{v_{1},v_{2},v_{4}\}$ would share an edge and contradict the property of $G$ being a cactus.
 Hence if the vertex set $\{v_{1},v_{2},v_{3}\}$ induces a triangle in $G$, then at least one vertex in $\{v_{1}, v_{2}, v_{3}\}$ has degree $2$, otherwise $G$ would contain $M_{3}$ as an induced subgraph.
 Assume w.l.o.g.\ that $v_{3}$ has degree $2$.